Transport in Liverpool: Mersey crossings

 There are three tunnels under the River Mersey: the Mersey Railway Tunnel; and two road tunnels, Queensway Tunnel and Kingsway Tunnel.

 The Mersey Ferry continues to provide an important link between Liverpool and the Wirral, as well as a tourist attraction.
 Made famous by the song "Ferry Cross the Mersey" by Gerry & The Pacemakers, the song is now played on the ferryboats themselves every time they prepare to dock at Liverpool after a tourist cruise.

 The Mersey is crossed upstream from Liverpool at Runcorn and Widnes, by the Mersey Gateway and the Silver Jubilee Bridge (usually known simply as the "Runcorn Bridge") and the Runcorn Railway Bridge.

 Leeds and Liverpool Canal

 Built between 1770 and 1816, the Leeds and Liverpool Canal links Liverpool and the Mersey to Leeds and the River Aire.
 Its original terminus had been at Old Hall Street, Pall Mall, Chisenhale Street, but was cut back to Eldonian Village in the 1960s.
 In 2009, work was completed on the Liverpool Canal Link, a £22 million, 1.5-mile extension that links the canal to the Albert Dock.

 Irish Sea

-P&O Ferries operate MS Norbay to Dublin from Gladstone Dock, Port of Liverpool, Bootle in nearby Sefton.

-Isle of Man Steam Packet operate HSC Manannan to Douglas, Isle of Man from Liverpool during summertime.
+Isle of Man Steam Packet Company operate HSC Manannan to Douglas, Isle of Man from Liverpool during summertime.